datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 We will demonstrate debugging by fixing a todo item that was entered although there are more powerful features that you can try.

 Go to the new browser window you created and the application should be up and running.
 Hit enter after filling up a todo item as shown below.
+The application freezes and you see a red square that signals the breakpoint has been hit.

 ![gitpod](images/tutorials/debug4.png?raw=true)

-You should hit the breakpoint as shown below.
-Cool!
+Now that you hit the breakpoint, Cool!
+Let's go back to the Gitpod window and verify if the breakpoint was really hit.
+You should see something like below.

+**👁️ Expected output**

 ![gitpod](images/tutorials/debug5.png?raw=true)